jbecker7/Useful-Calendar/README.md

-# Useful-Calendar
+# Useful Calendar
-Finally, a useful way to remember what the date is, built with a modern tech stack and boasting a beautiful UI.

-I'm sick and tired of having to check what the date is.
-Whether I am signing something or just wondering when the next episode of Oshi no Ko will come out, I am constantly having to check the date.

-So, I designed Useful-Calendar.
-Relying on a tech stack of Typescript, HTML, and CSS for the frontend and Go for the backend, it actually works a lot faster than you would think...
+Useful Calendar is an ironically-named webapp that aims to make the process of checking the date tedious and slow while relying on a robust tech stack of Typescript, HTML, and CSS for the frontend and a custom Go API for the backend.

+Believe it or not, it actually works a lot faster than you would think...
 BUT it provides a one-of-a-kind date checking experience by playing exciting music while it loads to encourage you not to make a mistake and different endings based on how you perform.
-Never again will you be forced to embarrasingly check the date twice within a minute.